ClouDesire/docusaurus/docs/onboarding.md

 The API endpoint is described in [API documentation](api.md#domains)

-On this marketplace you can freely create as many accounts as you wish, both vendor and customers, and you can use the [testing credit cards of Stripe](https://stripe.com/docs/testing) or [Paypal](https://www.paypalobjects.com/en_US/vhelp/paypalmanager_help/credit_card_numbers.htm).
+On this marketplace you can freely create as many accounts as you wish, both vendor and customers, and you can use the [fake credit cards](https://stripe.com/docs/testing) numbers to simulate payments.

 > Manage API endpoints as configuration parameters in your source code since they need to be changed when publishing your application in a different